EranOfek/AstroPack/matlab/doc/autogen/class_functions_md/celestial.OrbitalEl.md

-    trueAnom2eccAnom - True Anomaly to Eccentric Anomaly trueAnom2radius - True anomaly to radius vector trueAnom2rectPos - True anomaly and radius vector to rectangular position Description: True anomaly to rectangular position unitTest - OrbitalEl.unitTest
+    trueAnom2eccAnom - True Anomaly to Eccentric Anomaly trueAnom2radius - True anomaly to radius vector trueAnom2rectPos - True anomaly and radius vector to rectangular position Description: True anomaly to rectangular position trueAnom2rectVel - Return rectangular velocity and position vectors in Equatorial system calculated from the orbital elements and the true anomaly. unitTest - OrbitalEl.unitTest

 ### OrbitalEl